 The Project area was included in the program-level analysis of the West Roseville Specific Plan Final EIR.
-Mitigation adopted by the City Council at time of approval in 2004 is still applicable in the SVSP area unless superseded by SVSP project-specific mitigation, and will continue to apply to the Urban Reserve area unless noted.
-This document denotes the previously adopted WRSP mitigation measures as "WMM", and will show strikeout for language that proposed to be eliminated from the previously adopted WMMs and underline for language that is proposed to be added to the previously adopted WMMs.
+Mitigation adopted by the City Council at time of approval in 2004 is still applicable in the CSP area unless superseded by CSP project-specific mitigation, and will continue to apply to the Urban Reserve area unless noted.
+The following refers to the previously adopted WRSP mitigation measures as "WMM", and will show either strikeout for language that is being eliminated from the previously adopted WMMs or underline for language that is proposed to be added to the previously adopted WMMs.

-WMM 4.4-2 Dust Control Policies Impact 4.4-1 UR
+WMM 4.4-2 Dust and Construction Control Policies (Impact 4.4-1 Urban Reserve)